 4. Deductions for expenses on self-defence training: India still remains unsafe for women who work in late night shifts and the first line of defence is their own.
 In such a scenario, women are increasingly opting to learn and practice self-defense techniques.
 The budget needs to provide some deductions for expenses made for this purpose.

 5. Separate deductions for expenses made on certain specified diseases related to women: Women particularly face some threats from various types of cancers that are akin only to them.
 Apart from this they also suffer from hormone imbalance issues that need medical attention after a particular age.
 The taxman needs to provide them with a separate section of Chapter VIA deductions that provides a specified deduction on expenses made on a treatment of these diseases.

 What do women actually expect?

 The government must step up efforts to encourage girls to opt for higher education and ensure a safe environment for the girl child to upgrade her skills and make her employable.
 Also, if the number of women in the workforce has to be increased, the government needs to ensure that women who enter the workforce stay there.
-An adequate child care infrastructure both within the workplace and outside it, is expected.
-Women need simpler labor laws, safe and hygienic working conditions and stronger legislation to get equal pay and protection from any kind of harassment.
+An adequate child care infrastructure both within the workplace and outside it is expected.
+Women need simpler labour laws, safe and hygienic working conditions and stronger legislation to get equal pay and protection from any kind of harassment.
 Women in lower and middle-income groups have stayed away from entrepreneurship due to many factors.
-Providing the women of such groups easy access to capital and support for start-ups, can be impactful in shaping their role in traditional households.
+Providing the women of such groups easy access to capital and support for start-ups can be impactful in shaping their role in traditional households.